pingcap/docs-tidb-operator/en/tidb-toolkit.md

 4. Use Helm chart offline

-    If the server cannot access the Internet, you cannot install the TiDB Operator or other applications through configuring the Helm repository.
+    If the server cannot access the Internet, you cannot install TiDB Operator or other applications through configuring the Helm repository.
 In this case, you have to download the Helm charts required during the cluster installation on a server or computer that has Internet access, and then upload them to the server.

     Execute the following commands to download the charts required during the cluster installation: